If any of this information is out of date or if the links are not redirecting properly please let us know by leaving a comment below.

 - Safety education; including regular and continuous instruction in the dangers and prevention of fires.

-You may also include, but are not required to teach, the following courses:
+You may also include, but your child is not required to study, the following courses:

 - foreign languages